 Earnings for the last year you work in covered employment are included in your final average earnings calculation only if your term date is December 31 of that year.
 The Plan's formula uses your base salary plus experience differential to calculate average earnings.
 It does not include overtime or other differentials, such as shift, specialty, or education.

 Yes.
 The NYSNA Pension Plan is a defined benefit plan that provides guaranteed lifetime benefits to vested RNs when they retire.
 Benefits under the Plan are also insured to a limited degree by the Pension Benefit Guaranty Corporation, a federal insurance agency.
 For further information about the PBGC and the benefits it guarantees, visit its Web site at www.pbgc.gov or call them at (202) 326-4000.

-Your employer makes all contributions to the Plan on your behalf in accordance with the terms of the collective bargaining agreement negotiated by your employer and NYSNA.
+Your employer makes all contributions to the Plan on your behalf in accordance with the terms of dozens of NYSNA-negotiated contracts with participating medical facilities.
 You make no direct contributions of your own.
 The contributions made by your employer ensure that vested participants will receive a defined benefit pension when they retire.
 Upon retirement, vested participants are guaranteed to receive a specific, monthly pension benefit for the rest of their lives.

 No, you can't take a withdrawal or loan from your Pension Plan, because it is a defined benefit plan to which only your employer makes specific dollar contributions.
 This type of plan guarantees a set benefit when you retire.
 Defined benefit plans don't allow additions or withdrawals because they must provide a predetermined benefit at retirement.